FloMazel/BDTT/README.md

 -- **sampleOTUs**: a matrix of *n* OTUS (row) by *m* samples (columns).
 The row names of *sampleOTUs* should correspond to your unique OTU names and match the tip labels of the phylogeny.
 Column names should be sample names.

+You can find more information on how to use the function in the [example and tutorials](https://github.com/FloMazel/BDTT/blob/master/Tutorial_Examples.pdf)

 ## Output of the BDTT function

 The main function, called *BDTT*, returns an array of beta diversity values (h x b x m x m): *m* is the number of samples, *h* is the number of slices, and *b* is the number of beta-diversity metrics computed (3 so far: BrayCurtis, Jaccard and the true turnover component of Jaccard).

+You can find more information on how to use the function in the [example and tutorials](https://github.com/FloMazel/BDTT/blob/master/Tutorial_Examples.pdf)

 ## References